TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-intro.md

 These first few lab exercises will be exploring the command-line utilities of the Ansible Automation Platform.
 This includes

-- [ansible-core](https://docs.ansible.com/core.html){:target="_blank"} - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform.
+* [ansible-core](https://docs.ansible.com/core.html){:target="_blank"} - the base executable that provides the framework, language and functions that underpin the Ansible Automation Platform.
 It also includes various cli tools like `ansible`, `ansible-playbook` and `ansible-doc`.
 Ansible Core acts as the bridge between the upstream community with the free and open source Ansible and connects it to the downstream enterprise automation offering from Red Hat, the Ansible Automation Platform.
-- [ansible-navigator](https://github.com/ansible/ansible-navigator){:target="_blank"} - a command line utility and text-based user interface (TUI) for running and developing Ansible automation content.
+* [ansible-navigator](https://github.com/ansible/ansible-navigator){:target="_blank"} - a command line utility and text-based user interface (TUI) for running and developing Ansible automation content.
-- [Execution Environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html){:target="_blank"} - not specifically covered in this workshop (day 1) because the built-in Ansible Execution Environments already included all the Red Hat supported collections which includes all the collections we use for this workshop.
+* [Execution Environments](https://docs.ansible.com/automation-controller/latest/html/userguide/execution_environments.html){:target="_blank"} - not specifically covered in this workshop (day 1) because the built-in Ansible Execution Environments already included all the Red Hat supported collections which includes all the collections we use for this workshop.
 Execution Environments are container images that can be utilized as Ansible execution.
-- [ansible-builder](https://github.com/ansible/ansible-builder){:target="_blank"} - not specifically covered in this workshop, `ansible-builder` is a command line utility to automate the process of building Execution Environments.
+* [ansible-builder](https://github.com/ansible/ansible-builder){:target="_blank"} - not specifically covered in this workshop, `ansible-builder` is a command line utility to automate the process of building Execution Environments.

 If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20){:target="_blank"}

 We will be using especially the *ansible-core* executable and the CLI tools it provides, as currently (Q1/2023) it is still the main interface to interact with Ansible.

 In the (near) future this will be replaced/supplemented by the *Ansible Navigator*, which on the one hand brings more useful additional features and in the end serves a much greater purpose than just be a drop in replacement or alias to the currently used Ansible utilities.
 It requires a broader introduction and explanation regarding the use of containers and collections, which we will discuss on workshop day 3.
 Still, although we will be using the *ansible-core* executable in all exercises, it is shown how to also achieve everything using the `ansible-navigator` utility in a separate tab.

 === "Ansible"
-    ```bash
+    ``` { .bash .no-copy }
     [student@ansible-1 ~]$ ansible-playbook --help
     usage: ansible-playbook [-h] [--version] [-v] [--private-key PRIVATE_KEY_FILE] [-u REMOTE_USER] [-c CONNECTION] [-T TIMEOUT] [--ssh-common-args SSH_COMMON_ARGS]
                             [--sftp-extra-args SFTP_EXTRA_ARGS] [--scp-extra-args SCP_EXTRA_ARGS] [--ssh-extra-args SSH_EXTRA_ARGS]